ld4l/ld4l-vitro/ontology_files/readme.txt

 ../rdf/applicationMetadata/firsttime:
 classgroups.rdf

 ../rdf/tbox/filegraph:
 bibframe-owl.owl
 bibframe-properties.owl
 ontologies.owl

 ../rdf/tbox/firsttime:
 initialTboxAnnotations.n3

 As a temporary measure, will upload these files after building and deploying the application, since at the moment I can't get them to work.
+Exception: the file ontologies.owl itself does not need to be uploaded, but the ontologies listed in that file (foaf, bibframe) do need to be loaded after deployment via the site admin UI.

 A further step will be to place them on the server in ld4l.library.cornell.edu/ontology (/cul/data/ontology in filesystem) and have